Indonesia: Education Opportunities for Children from Rural Communities

 Investment in the future of children and rural communities

-Starting in 2023, GEPSULTRA intends to increase opportunities for young people living in remote rural areas with a well-equipped boarding school in the provincial capital of Kendari.
+Since 2023, GEPSULTRA has been increaseing opportunities for young people living in remote rural areas with a well-equipped boarding school in the provincial capital of Kendari.
 There, pupils can attend the "Ecumenical School" and receive a good, competitive education from qualified teaching staff.
 Great importance is also attached to education in the Christian faith.
 The young adults live and reside together in the boarding school and are also looked after outside school hours.
 They do not have to work for a living and can fully concentrate on studying in the protected space of the school.
 The teachers attach great importance to the young adults maintaining contact with their home communities and to passing on what they have learned as well as the Christian faith.

 Project Goals